 So now that you have seen a taste of the wonderful work of Jill and Amber, please check out their Facebook group and be prepared to drool and break your piggy bank so you can have one of their masterpieces!

-To see more pics and posts related to this retreat, you can join this public group:
+To see more pics and posts related to this retreat, you visit this Facebook group:

 2017 Cross Stitch Club Retreat – UK